Some effectivity results for primitive divisors of elliptic divisibility sequences: Abstract

 \section{Abstract}

-Let $P$ be a non-torsion point on an elliptic curve defined over a number field and consider the sequence $\{B_n\}_{n\in \N}$ of the denominators of $x(nP)$.
-We prove that every term of the sequence of the $B_n$ has a primitive divisor for $n$ greater than an effectively computable constant.
+Let $P$ be a non-torsion point on an elliptic curve defined over a number field $K$ and consider the sequence $\{B_n\}_{n\in \N}$ of the denominators of $x(nP)$.
+We prove that every term of the sequence of the $B_n$ has a primitive divisor for $n$ greater than an effectively computable constant that we will explicitly compute.
+This constant will depend only on the model defining the curve.